-The catalog of preselected maps offers multiple different maps for all components, each of them representing a common compressor or turbine design.
+The catalog of preselected maps - available via the Maps window presented below - offers multiple different maps for all components, each of them representing a common compressor or turbine design.
 This allows for choosing the most suitable component maps with regard to the calculated cycle and machines.
 All maps with their respective data sources are listed in the table below.
 Selectable turbine maps are available as well.